 Storing Roasted Almonds

 We simply add to a sealable storage container or a large mason jars.
-The almonds will retain a fresh character for four weeks if stored in an airtight manner.
+The almonds will retain a fresh character for two months if stored in an airtight manner.

 Smoked Almonds Recipe